leilaicruz/Experimental_Journal/journal/2019-09/2019-09-12-ylic133_2-transformation-pLL112.md

   - I plated two positive controls in -ura and all the negative control in -ura.
   - ![](../images/ylic133_3+pLL112_results_23092019.png)
 # Conclusion
-I got transformed strains which are going to be named: ylic134=ylic133_3+pLL112 (mating type alpha, ura3+)
+- I got very small transformed strains which are going to be named: ylic134=ylic133_3+pLL112 (mating type alpha, ura3+)
+- I inoculated transformants colonies into a CSM-URA liquid media and they did not grow , from an overnight culture. :(
+- It seems somehow they loose the plasmid... :pensive:
+- As next step I will transform ylic133 and yll3a as a positive control with pLL112, pLL55 and pLL56, to assess whether is the plasmid or the strain the bottleneck here.